bertramdev/selfie/README.markdown

 Usage
 -----

-Currently this plugin is in the works.
-The plan is to leverage GORM's support for hibernate custom user types to make an elegant DSL for uploading and attaching files to your domains.
+The plugin uses an embedded GORM domain class to provide an elegant DSL for uploading and attaching files to your domains.
+So make sure you define your `static embedded=[]` when using the Attachment class.

 Example DSL: